-But the sublimity of moral sentiments, if they wanted the softening of the tender, would be in bazard of giving a hard and stiff air to poetry.
+But the sublimity of moral sentiments, if they wanted the softening of the tender, would be in hazard of giving a hard and stiff air to poetry.
 It is not enough to admire.
-Admiration is a cold feeling, in comparison of that deep interest, which the heart takes in tender and pathetic scenes : where, by a mysterious attachment to the objects of compassion, we are pleased and delighted, even whilst we mourn.
-With scenes of this kind Ossian abounds: and his high merit in these, is incontestable.
+Admiration is a cold feeling.

+in comparison of that deep interest which the heart takes in tender and pathetic scenes; where, by a mysterious attachment to the objects of compassion, we are pleased and delighted, even whilst we mourn.
+With scenes of this kind Ossian abounds; and his high merit in these, is incontestable.
 He may be blamed for drawing tears too often from our eyes; but that he has the power of commanding them, I believe no man, who has the least sensibility, will question.
 The general character of his poetry, is the heroic mixed with the elegiac strain; admiration tempered with pity.
 Ever fond of giving, as he expresses it, "the joy of grief," it is visible, that on all moving subjects, he delights to exert his genius; and accordingly, never were there finer pathetic situations, than what his works present.
 His great art in managing them lies in giving vent to the simple and natural emotions of the heart.
-We meet with no exaggerated declamation; no subtle refinements on sorrow; no substitution of description in place of passion.
-Ossian felt strongly himself: and the heart when uttering its native language never fails, by powerful sympathy, to affect the heart.
+We meet with no exaggerated declamation; no subtile refinements on sorrow; no substitution of description in place of passion.
+Ossian felt strongly himself; and the heart when uttering its native language never fails, by powerful sympathy, to affect the heart.
 A great variety of examples might be produced.
 We need only open the book to find them every where.
 What, for instance, can be more moving, than the lamentations of Oithona, after her misfortune?
-Gaul the son of Morni, her lover, ignorant of what she had suffered, comes to her rescue.
+Gaul, the son of Morni, her lover, ignorant of what she had suffered, comes to her rescue.
 Their meeting is tender in the highest degree.
-He proposes to engage her foe, in single combat, and gives her in charge what she is to do. if he himself shall fall. " And shall the daughter " of Nuath live?" she replied with a bursting sigh.

-" Shall I live in Tromathon and the son of Morni " low ?
-My heart is not of that rock ; nor my soul branches of Oithona on earth.
-We shall wither " together, son of Car-borne Morni!
-The narrow
+He proposes to engage her foe, in single combat, and gives her in charge what she is to do, if he himself should fall.
+"And shall the daughter of Nuäth live?" she replied, with a bursting sigh.
+"Shall I live in Tro-"mathon and the son of Morni low?
+My heart is " not of that rock; nor my soul careless as that sea, " which lifts its blue waves to every wind, and rolls "beneath the storm.
+The blast, which shall lay "thee low, shall spread the branches of Oithona on "earth.
+We shall wither together, son of car-"borne Morni!
+The narrow house is pleasant to " me; and the grey stone of the dead; for never "more will I leave thy rocks, sea-surrounded Tro-" mathon! -- Chief of Strumon, why camest thou "over the waves to Nuäth's mournful daugh-"ter?
+Why did not I pass away in secret, like "the flower of the rock, that lifts its fair head "unseen, and strews its withered leaves on the "blast?
+Why didst thou come, O Gaul! to hear " my departing sigh ?-O had I dwelt at Duvranna, "in the bright beams of my fame!
+Then had "my years come on with joy; and the virgins "would bless my steps.
+But I fall in youth, son of "Morni, and my father shall blush in his hall"